bombcheck/ESP8266_ArtNet-LED-DMX-Node/README.md

 # ESP8266_LED-DMX-ArtNetNode
-ESP8266 based WiFi ArtNet V4 to DMX, RDM and LED Pixels
+ESP8266 based WiFi ArtNet V4 to DMX, RDM and LED Pixels.
+Forked this from the great work of [Matthew Tong](https://github.com/mtongnz) because I love all kinds of shining/flashing/moving lighting stuff and needed some modifications to suit my needs.

 ## Getting Started
 ### Compiling